Venue Capacity Guide: Event Furniture Planning

 These figures are working estimates for event planning purposes.
 Actual capacity depends on table shape, aisle widths, staging, a bar, a dance floor, and any fixed features in the room.
-Treat the numbers below as a starting point, then adjust for your specific layout.
+Treat the numbers below as a starting point to maximise your space efficiently, then adjust for your specific layout and venue regulations.

 How many people fit per table?